Theories of Organic Evolution (Complete Notes)

 • Due to gene mutation (or) point mutation, the chemistry of gene (DNA) alter & able to change its phenotypic effect.

-• Most of the mutant genes are recessive to normal gene and these are able to express phenotypically only in homozygous condition thus, gene mutation tends to produce variations in the offspring.
+• Most of the mutant genes are recessive to the normal gene.
+These genes can express phenotypically only in homozygous condition.
+Thus, gene mutation tends to produce variations in the offspring.

 • Mutations: What are Mutations and their types